Cultivating Strength, Resiliency, and Sensitivity

 Building Community and Integrity

 Each student is valued as an important member of the classroom community, learning assertion and empathy through formal and informal approaches, both in and out of the classroom.
-Part of the school’s Mission is to foster each student’s moral development and sense of personal responsibility.
+Part of our private elementary school’s Mission is to foster each student’s moral development and sense of personal responsibility.

 - The Responsive Classroom® approach, developed by the Northeast Foundation for Children, Inc., fosters safe, challenging, and joyful classrooms.
 Our skilled teachers use the Responsive Classroom® philosophy, closely aligned with WT’s Core Values, to guide their instruction, their interactions with children and parents, and their overall approach as educators.